Wuthering Heights (song): Chart performance

 "It was suddenly non-stop working.
 I put up with sixteen months of that and then I said: look, I've just got to stop or I'm not going to be able to write any songs any more."

 — —Bush reflecting on "Wuthering Heights" instant success.

 After being delayed for two months, "Wuthering Heights" was officially released in early 1978 and entered the top forty in the official singles chart in the United Kingdom at number twenty-seven on 18 February.
 It rose to number one three weeks later dethroning ABBA's "Take a Chance on Me" from the top spot.
 Bush became the first female artist to have an entirely self-written number one in the UK.
 The single release unwittingly pitted Bush against another female vocalist also charting with her first UK hit: Debbie Harry with her band Blondie and their single "Denis", which stalled at number two.
 "Wuthering Heights" remained at number one for a month until it was replaced at the top by Brian and Michael's celebration of the then-recently deceased artist L. S. Lowry, "Matchstalk Men and Matchstalk Cats and Dogs".
-Bush's debut single finished the year as the tenth highest-selling and was certified gold by the British Phonographic Industry, denoting sales of over half a million.
+Bush's debut single finished the year as the tenth highest-selling and was certified gold by the British Phonographic Industry, denoting sales of more than half a million.

 "Wuthering Heights" also hit number one in Ireland, in Italy, in New Zealand, where it spent five weeks at number one and achieved platinum status, and in Australia, where it stayed at the top of the charts for three consecutive weeks and achieved gold status.
 It proved to be one of the biggest hits of 1978 in Denmark.
 It reached the top ten in Spain, Belgium, the Netherlands, Finland, France, Norway, Sweden, and Switzerland, as well as the top twenty in Austria and West Germany.
 Bush had performed the song on the first episode of the West German music talk show Bio's Bahnhof on 9 February 1978.

 Following the live performance of the song by Laura Bunting on The Voice in Australia, "Wuthering Heights" re-entered the country's top 40 in 2012, 34 years after its original release in 1978.

+After the release of feature film Wuthering Heights in February 2026, Bush's single peaked at number 49 on the UK Singles Downloads Chart.